solace-fi/hydrate/README.md

 const bu = example_bounded.sips[3].arguments.upperBound // may be empty string
 const bl = example_bounded.sips[3].arguments.lowerBound // may be empty string
 metalog(y, a, bl, bu)

+// Returns the qualtile values at the probabiliies of p[] (0 - 1)
+const p = [0.9, 0.5, 0.1] // variable represents the probability values to find quantiles for
+const a = example_tokens.sips[0].arguments.aCoefficients // see src/json folder for example_xyz
+q(p, a, undefined, undefined)

+// Returns the probabilities at the quantile values [] const q = [1.01, 1.0, 0.98] // variable represents the quantile values to find probabilities for const a = example_tokens.sips[0].arguments.aCoefficients // see src/json folder for example_xyz
+p(q, a, 3)
 ```

 Hydrate works with the output from Solace /volatility endpoint https://risk-data-docs.solace.fi/ and any SIPMath 3.0 compliant libraries.
 Example libraries can be found in the [Hydrate repository](https://github.com/solace-fi/hydrate/tree/main/src/json)